Deval12345/Advanced-Python-Coding-Exercises-List/Improved Lectures/lecture1/speech_1.md

 Imagine you are building a data pipeline at a fintech company.
 You need custom data structures that behave exactly like Python lists or dictionaries, but underneath they connect to a database or stream data from an API.

 Because of the Data Model, you can build these objects, and every Python library, every framework, every tool built by you or any other team already knows how to work with them.
-If it works with Python’s built-in lists and dictionaries, it will work with your custom objects.
-No special adapters.
+If it works with Python’s built-in lists and dictionaries, it will work with your custom objects; No special adapters.
 No translation layers.

 This is not a theoretical exercise. jango QuerySets work this way.
 Pandas DataFrames work this way.
 PyTorch tensors work this way.
 The biggest, most battle tested Python projects in the world are built on exactly this principle.

 Now let me show you a concrete example that makes this real.
 Imagine you are building an inventory management system.
 You have a collection of products, and you want this collection to behave like a native Python sequence.

 Here is our ProductCatalog class.
 Inside the special dunder method init, we store a list of products in an instance variable called itemList.
-Now here is the key.
-We define three special methods.
+Now here is the key: We define three special methods.
 Special dunder method len returns the length of itemList.
 Special dunder method getitem accepts an index parameter and returns the item at that position in itemList.
 And special dunder method contains accepts a productName parameter and checks whether any product in itemList has a matching name.

 Now watch what happens.
 We create a catalog, and without any extra work, we can call len on it, we can use square bracket indexing, and we can use the in operator.
 Python sees these operations, looks for the corresponding special methods, and calls them automatically.
 Our custom object behaves exactly like a built in type.